Experts reveal 7 top tips to save money on your energy bills

-As of 1 April, the Ofgem energy price cap has risen by 54 per cent meaning energy prices are expected to rise by £693 a year for millions of households across the UK.
+As of 1 April, the Ofgem energy price cap has risen by 54% meaning energy prices are expected to rise by £693 a year for millions of households across the UK.

 As a result, Brits are on the lookout for way to cut down their bills and experts at BOXT have revealed their top tips to cut down on your energy bills.